scottyhq/blog/articles/setup_python_mac.md

 ## Why to consider using Github
 I didn't know what Github was until this year.
 But I started noticing a lot of software I used was 'moving to Github' (e.g. [iPython](https://github.com/ipython/ipython), [Pylith](https://github.com/geodynamics/pylith)).
 I quickly learned that it is a relatively new (est. 2008) website based around the Linux version control utility, `git`, which has been around for decades!
 So why is this website getting so much buzz? **It is a great tool for collaborative software development that encourages and facilitates writing well-documented open software.**

 I've always postponed learning version control software (e.g. `svn`) because it seemed complicated and tedious for the mostly small programs I write.
 However, I've learned over the years that these small programs can get quite big before you know it!
 And even small programs deserve clear commenting and accessibility.
-This goes beyond good etiquette, it is critical to reproducible science in the digital age!
-Per usual, there are some people that have beaten me to this realization, but on the bright side, I can stop writing and refer you their work:
+There are some people that have beaten me to this realization, so I'll refer you their work:

 * [Version Control for fun and profit](http://nbviewer.ipython.org/urls/github.com/fperez/reprosw/raw/master/Version%2520Control.ipynb) has useful info and links, including:
 	* [Git for Scientists](http://nyuccl.org/pages/GitTutorial/)